 Out-of-Body experiences (OBEs) are a widely-reported phenomena where a person experiences consciousness while being outside of their physical body.
 People who report OBEs often describe them occurring in conjunction with sleep, either while transitioning into or out of sleep or when becoming conscious in a dream and finding themselves out-of-body.

 Throughout history, many people have been able to experience this process.
 Numerous ancient civilizations including those of India, Egypt, Mesopotamia as well as many indigenous cultures around the world have expressed beliefs about the soul leaving the body during sleep and returning again upon awakening and have depicted it in their myths, sacred texts, and artwork.

 Because we usually fall asleep unconsciously, we are generally unaware of this separation taking place, and the psyche is submerged in dreams while we sleep.
 Being aware of separating, or “splitting”, from the physical body with sleep is known as astral projection.

 The approach to achieve astral projection deliberately usually involves focusing the mind so that one is aware of the transference of consciousness from the physical body to what is called the astral body when sleep occurs.
 This is said to allow a person to explore beyond the physical body consciously in a process also known as astral travel.

 The Astral Plane

-Mark Pritchard, a spiritual teacher and author who writes with the name Belsebuub, studied out-of-body experiences for over 25 years.
+Belsebuub is an author who has studied out-of-body experiences for over 25 years.
 He writes that OBEs are something completely natural, where a person consciously experiences being in a parallel dimension of reality.
 The most common place that people experience when having OBEs is often referred to as the astral plane.

 Belsebuub states that people are normally not conscious of these parallel dimensions, but that it is possible to experience them directly under certain circumstances, such as when the physical body is asleep or during near-death experiences (NDEs).